Ogham inscription

-Roughly 400 known ogham inscriptions are on stone monuments scattered around the Irish Sea, the bulk of them dating to the fifth and sixth centuries.
-Their language is predominantly Primitive Irish, but a few examples record fragments of the Pictish language.
-Ogham itself is an Early Medieval form of alphabet or cipher, sometimes known as the "Celtic Tree Alphabet".
+Roughly 400 inscriptions in the ogham alphabet are known from stone monuments scattered around the Irish Sea, the bulk of them dating to the fifth and sixth centuries.
+The language of these inscriptions is predominantly Primitive Irish, but a few examples are fragments of the Pictish language.
+Ogham itself is an Early Medieval form of alphabet or cipher, sometimes also known as the "Celtic Tree Alphabet".